uvainio/chiplotter/README.md

 Select fit2d_12_077_i686_WXP.exe.
 If you already use Fit2D and you have it on your computer, there is no need to download it again.

-- In pipeline.py change the correct path to "localdir1" (where your data is) and "fit2ddir" (where your fit2d_12_077_i686_WXP.exe is).
+- In pipeline.py change the correct path "fit2ddir"
+(where your fit2d_12_077_i686_WXP.exe is).
 Please use slash (/) instead of backslash (\\) in the directory names!

 - Double click on chiplotter.py and make sure the directory is the main directory